askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Will a salt system function the same if I use potassium salt?

 It seems that it is only recently that I received the first email on this topic.
 Potassium chloride (KCl) can be used in place of sodium chloride (NaCl), as the chloride ion source, with salt chlorinating systems.
 However, the appropriateness of its use should be checked with the manufacturer of the salt chlorinating product.
 It cannot be used, as a salt substitute, on a pound for pound basis.
 For each 10 pounds of sodium chloride required, 13 pounds of potassium chloride will be needed.
 Periodically the water should be tested for chloride content and adjusted to the level recommended by the manufacturer.
 One of the reasons given for using potassium chloride is to avoid possible damage to landscaped areas, due to the sodium content.
+However, too much potassium, added to the soil, would also be a problem.
 I hope that this information proves helpful.
 Enjoy the holidays.

 Scale Deposits On Salt Cell?